-Unless otherwise noted, you may submit up to the first 20 pages of your manuscript, in standard professional submission format.
-A cover letter and brief synopsis (for fiction and narrative nonfiction) may also be included, but does not count as part of your total number of manuscript pages (usually 15 or 20).
+Unless otherwise noted, you may submit up to the first 10 to 15 pages of your manuscript, in standard professional submission format.
+A cover letter must also be included, but does not count as part of your total number of manuscript pages (check reader’s bio for exact number).

 Can I submit pages from the middle of my book?